 Q: Can I make a contribution to the TSP from my checking account?

-A: No. If you want to get money into the TSP, do it through your paycheck.
+A: No. If you want to get money into the TSP, you must do so through your paycheck.
 Make certain that it’s done early enough in the year so that you can get all that you want into the TSP.

 Q: If I retire before the end of the year, can I still contribute the full amount to the TSP?

 A: The good news is the answer is yes!
-You’re permitted to contribute the full amount to TSP, which is the $19,500 or, of course if you are doing catch-up contributions, the full $26,000.
+You’re permitted to contribute the full amount to TSP, which is the $20,500/yr regardless of when you retire in the year.
+Of course, if you are doing catch-up contributions, the full $27,000/yr is allowable.
+Read more about this strategy.

 Q: I have an outstanding TSP loan.
 Does this count against how much I can contribute?